Access to Palliative Care and Treatment of Children Bill [HL]

 Palliative Care Access

-The bill requires NHS commissioners to guarantee access to specialist and generalist palliative care services for all individuals under their care.
-This includes access in hospitals, the community, and places of usual residence (including care homes and prisons).
-The bill also mandates that hospices commissioned from the voluntary sector must provide pharmaceutical services through NHS pharmacies.
-Commissioners must include palliative care provisions in their strategic plans.
+The bill requires NHS commissioners to guarantee access to specialist and generalist palliative care services for all patients needing them.
+This includes hospital, community, and home-based care, ensuring services are consistent with reducing health inequalities.
+It mandates that hospice services commissioned from the voluntary sector provide pharmaceutical services via NHS pharmacies.
+Commissioners must incorporate palliative care provision into strategic plans.
+Clinicians providing general palliative care must have access to specialist advice.

 Treatment of Children with Life-Limiting Illnesses